Replies: 8 comments 11 replies

 Incremental backup

-Incremental backup will be not possible if current master is different from the master at the time the previous incremental/full backup was done.
+Incremental backup will be not possible if backup is started on replica different from the previous incremental/full backup.
 Though the incremental backup will not fail - the full backup will be done.

-There is another issue we need to take care due to changing masters.
-For example we make full backup F1 at replica A, then master changed and we make full backup F2 and replica B, then again A is master, we request incremental backup I3 at replica A. I3 is a difference since F1 which is not yet garbage collected by chance.
+There is another issue we need to take care due to changing replica being backed up.
+For example we make full backup F1 at replica A, then we make full backup F2 at replica B, then we request incremental backup I3 at replica A again.
+I3 is a difference since F1 which is not yet garbage collected by chance.
 Client probably expects that the I3 holds the difference from F2.
-To facilitate client handle this case we add
+Obviously client can tackle this situation and do not request incremental backup after changing the replica being backed up.

 Without extra precautions the xlogs can have uncommitted transactions.
 These transactions can be rolled back later in replicaset history but on restore they can be applied.
 So we may have statements after restore that never be visible in replicaset history.
 We can avoid that if we wait all uncommitted transactions that get into backup xlog to be committed.
 If they get rolled back then